vrlh/vrlh/README.md

 ## 🚀 About Me

 I'm a passionate developer!
 When I'm not coding, you can find me mountain biking and hiking.
+I enjoy working with others and love meeting new people!

 - 🔭 I'm interested in machine learning, natural language processing, and full-stack web-development
 - 💼 I'm a Data & Software consultant at Berkeley's Premiere Tech Consulting Club: Valley Consulting Group